trussle/trussle-logging/README.md

 ### Transports

 The default Transport logs to the console.
-If you want to write to own trasport then it will have to comply with the following interface.
+If you want to write to your own transport then it will have to comply with the following interface:

 ```js
 {